ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 ## Binary search trees

 ::: TODO
-- Prio 1: invariants
-- Prio 2: update pseudocode
-- Prio 2: explanations
+- Prio 2: can we reduce some code clutter?
-- Prio 3: update the section on guided information flow (file 01b)
 - Prio 3: both recursive and iterative versions
 :::